Definition of Intensive Outpatient Treatment

-At Absolute Awakening, our IOP program is geared towards those who have recently completed inpatient treatment and those who require a less intensive level of clinical care (because their addictive disorders are mild, likely easily treated and not life-threatening).
+At Absolute Awakening, our IOP program is geared towards those who have recently completed inpatient treatment and those who require less intensive clinical care (because their addictive disorders are mild, likely easily treated, and not life-threatening).
 If you are looking for a quality and reputable IOP program, look no further than Absolute Awakenings.

 - Fluyau D, Charlton TE.
 Drug Addiction.
 In: StatPearls.
 StatPearls Publishing; 2022.
 Accessed January 17, 2023. http://www.ncbi.nlm.nih.gov/books/NBK549783/